mmu-webdesign/Level4-web-term-1/HTML/html02/02-debugging.md

 - Does it validate?

 - If not, identify and fix any errors before you continue.

-Re-validate to check your fixes.
+- If needed - re-validate to check your fixes.

 <!-- end div -->